ayn2op/discordo/README.md

 > [!IMPORTANT]
 > It is a requirement to have docker installed, as we rely on a docker image of `goreleaser-cross` to enable cross comp.

-GoReleaser requires that semver tag is make and/or pushed to remote to fully work.
+GoReleaser requires that SemVer tag is made and/or pushed to remote to fully work.
 Tag can either be `vx.x.x` or `x.x.x`

 To test GoReleaser you can run `make release-dry-run`.
-This still requires a tag to be present that follows semver.
+This still requires a tag to be present that follows SemVer.
 This command is the best to test changes to the go-releaser config file

 The workflow file named `go-releaser.yml` will run `make release` when a tag has been pushed to remote and it will upload the built artifacts which are `zip` and `tar.gz` files.